Xinglab/scCirRL-seq/README.md

 Any other long-read RNA-seq alignment tools can also be used here.

 * Input
-  * `long_read.fq/fa`: 1D long reads or RCA consensus sequence in fastq/fasta format
+  * `long_read.fq/fa`: 1D long reads or RCA consensus sequences in fastq/fasta format
   * `ref.fa`: reference genome
   * (optional) `anno.gtf`: gene annotation file in GTF format
   * (optional) `n_threads`: number of threads to use